Omeesha28/Project_1/README.md

 -	The charging infrastructure is visualized through the total number of chargers in these cities.
 -	This analysis provides insights into the distribution of electric and plug-in hybrid vehicles and the corresponding charging infrastructure in the specified top 5 cities in Washington State with highest number of registered All-Electric Cars and Plug-In-hybrid cars.

-### QUESTION 2 ANALYSIS: What is the ratio of cars to chargers in the selected cities?
+### Sub-QUESTION 2 ANALYSIS: What is the ratio of cars to chargers in the selected cities?
 What is the speed for all the chargers in top 5 cities?
 #### Reading Data:
 -	The data is read from a CSV file and stored in the chargers_df DataFrame.